-SECTION 4: Whistle-Blowing
+SECTION 4: Allegations, Whistle-Blowing and Complaints

-Music as Therapy International will ensure that any whistle-blowing concerns made against any Trustees, employees (including freelance workers), Project Contributors and volunteers are fully and promptly investigated.
+Music as Therapy International will ensure that any allegations made against any Trustees, employees (including freelance workers), Project Contributors and volunteers are fully and promptly investigated.

-Where a Trustee, employee (including freelance workers), Project Contributor or volunteer is thought to have committed a criminal offence the police will be informed.
+Where an employee is thought to have committed a criminal offence the police will be informed.
 If a crime has been witnessed the police will be contacted immediately.
 If the incident occurs outside the UK, the guidance of the British Embassy will be sought immediately and their guidance will be followed with respect to reporting the incident locally.

 The safety of the individual(s) concerned is paramount.
-A risk assessment will be undertaken immediately to assess the level of risk posed by the alleged perpetrator to children, young people or adults at risk.
+A risk assessment will be undertaken immediately to assess the level of risk posed by the alleged perpetrator to children, young people or vulnerable adults.
 This will include an assessment of whether it is safe for them to continue in their role or any other role within the charity whilst the investigation is undertaken.